 Commercial truck drivers have one of the most dangerous jobs in the country.
 The Federal Motor Carrier Safety Administration (FMCSA) reports that there were over 60,000 injuries from large truck and bus accidents in 2018 alone.

-The Philadelphia workers’ compensation lawyers at Larry Pitt & Associates, P.C. proudly represent over-the-road haulers, delivery drivers, and other trucking industry workers in workers’ compensation and third-party personal injury claims.
+The dedicated workers’ compensation lawyers at Larry Pitt & Associates, P.C. proudly represent over-the-road haulers, delivery drivers, and other trucking industry workers in workers’ compensation and third-party personal injury claims.

 Causes of Tractor Trailer Accidents